 Donated blood is usually separated so the components can be used to treat different conditions:

-- Red blood cells are used to replace blood loss, to treat some types of anaemia or cancers such as lymphoma, or to replace red blood cells destroyed by malaria, toxins such as alcohol or lead poisoning, or certain medicines
+- Red blood cells are used to replace blood loss, to treat some types of anaemia or cancers such as lymphoma, or to replace red blood cells destroyed by malaria, toxins such as alcohol or lead poisoning, or certain drugs

 - Plasma is used to replace blood loss and for treating disorders in which a problem with clotting can cause bleeding

-- Platelets are used for treating people with leukaemia, lymphoma, bone marrow problems, chronic liver disease or cirrhosis, and those with blood clotting problems, sepsis or severe infection.
+- Platelets are used for treating people with leukaemia, lymphoma, bone marrow problems, chronic liver disease or cirrhosis, and those with blood clotting problems, sepsis or severe infection

 Can any type of blood be used for a transfusion?